dmvjs/phonegap-feed-reader/README.md

 nowhere near complete as of yet

 includes:
-promises-style check to see if a file exists using PhoneGap API promises-style file create using PhoneGap API
+promises-style check to see if a file exists using PhoneGap File API promises-style file create using PhoneGap File API promises-style file read using PhoneGap File API